-- Customers shall select only one ESCO at a time unless the Customer has multiple eligible accounts, in which case the Customer may select a different ESCO for each account. - Customers may switch ESCOs or return to the Authority's Bundled Service on the first day of any month, after providing the Authority with not less than ten (10) calendar days' notice before that date.
-Customers shall pay the applicable administrative charge, as stated in A.5.b) above. - 3) Customers who return to the Authority's Bundled Service shall pay the same rates that are applicable to Customers that never participated in the LI Choice Program.
+- Customers shall select only one ESCO at a time unless the Customer has multiple eligible accounts, in which case the Customer may select a different ESCO for each account. - 2) Customers may switch ESCOs or return to the Authority's Bundled Service on the first day of any month, after providing the Authority an electric enrollment request no later than 5 business days prior to the effective date of the enrollment. - 3) Customers who return to the Authority's Bundled Service shall pay the same rates that are applicable to Customers that never participated in the LI Choice Program.
 Any notification requirements or charges for terminating a contract between a Customer and an ESCO remain the responsibility of the Customer.